belcurv/ultimate_angular/notes/notes.md

         }
     });
 ```

-Then we have to tweak the editClassifieds template - we need to append 'vm.' to our bound variables wherever we're using ng-model:
+3. Then tweak the editClassifieds template - we need to append 'vm.' to our bound variables wherever we're using ng-model:
 ```
 <!-- INPUTS -->
     <div layout="column">